DioxusLabs/docsite/docs-src/0.4/en/reference/user_input.md

 ## Handling files
 You can insert a file picker by using an input element e.g. `input {"type":"file"}`.
 This element supports the `multiple` attribute, to let you pick more files at the same time.
 You can select an entire folder by adding the `directory` attribute.

 > Dioxus will map this attribute to browser specific attributes.
-Because there is no standardized way to allow multiple files to be uploaded.
+Because there is no standardized way to allow a directory to be selected.

 `type` is a Rust keyword, so when specifying the type of the input field, you have to write it as `r#type:"file"`.